llk2why/pytorch_semantic_segmentation_network_zoo/README.md

 - [ ] PSPNet

 ## LOSS
-The following losses may not be implemented in the codes, and they are listed to give a better
+The following losses may not be implemented in the codes, and they are listed to give a better diagram for common segmentation loss functions.

 ### Dice Loss